kylerbrown/bark/README.md

   compatible Matlab file
 - `dat-to-audio` -- convert a sampled dataset to an audio file.
 Uses [SOX](http://sox.sourceforge.net/) under the hood, and so it can convert to any file type SOX supports.

+## Control Flow

+- `bark-for-each` -- apply a command to a list of Entries.

 # Python interface
 ```python
 import bark